smw1218/puzzle_solver/README.md

 The specific technique that I employed was to try each piece as the center piece.
 Then place pieces in a spiral out from that center.

+# Candy
+I got another one called "Candy" added a solver for it.